AdelinCraciunesc/NotifyMe/README.md

 - Enables users to add and remove favorite cryptocurrencies.

 ### 4. Currency Conversion
-- Users can select their preffered currency (EURO, USD, RUB, GBP).
+- Users can select their preferred currency (EURO, USD, RUB, GBP).

 ### 5. Notification System
-- Users can create notifications based on their preffered cryptocoins, being notified when a coin changes its value or when it reaches a certain value.
+- Users can create notifications based on their preferred cryptocurrencies, being notified when a coin changes its value or when it reaches a certain value.

 ### 6. Search and Filtering
 - Allows users to search for specific cryptocurrencies.